jhooey/shopping-cart-trends/README.md

 Nose - http://nose.readthedocs.org/en/latest/
 SQLAlchemy - http://www.sqlalchemy.org/
 Passlib - http://pythonhosted.org/passlib/
+tkinter

 Status
 ------
 The Software is currently under development.
 It is in a very unstable state so there may be commits that break the application.

+The main program is run from the trends.py file.

+Currently the only gui component that exists is for the Authorization methods.
+ That is where the user can login and register for the application.

+All the necessary classes have been created for the application to run but there is currently no inteface for the user to interact with those classes